shalb/djeg/README.md

 Product use-case:

-Deploy a CI/CD systems (Jenkins, Sprinnaker, Nexus) from scretch using scripts.
+Deploy a CI/CD systems (Jenkins, Sprinnaker, Nexus) from scratch using scripts.
 Complete development infrastructure installation with IaaC(Infrastructure as a Code) approach.
 Centralized user management for all integrated systems using OpenLDAP.
 "ELK"-stack deployment for services and CI/CD jobs logging.